BDC Hamburger Icon

 Limitations of using ChatGPT for business

-We found that ChatGPT was an excellent tool for helping us brainstorm topics like business ideas, names and lists of suppliers.
+We found ChatGPT to be an excellent tool for helping us brainstorm topics like business ideas, names and supplier lists.
 However, the chatbot can’t perform actions like registering a domain or browsing a supplier’s website.
-It can provide suggestions, but you still need to actually, you know, do the work
+It can provide suggestions, but you still need to actually, you know, do the work.

-As far as marketing your business is concerned, many of ChatGPT’s ideas were great starting points.
-The chatbot helped us develop a basic strategy for marketing using proven and cutting-edge methods.
-But at the end of the day, we would still need to execute, which is why our bohemian decor store remains a figment of ChatGPT’s imagination and not a real-life business venture.
+Many of ChatGPT’s marketing ideas were great starting points.
+Plus, it helped us develop a basic marketing strategy using proven, cutting-edge methods.
+But, we still needed to execute.
+That fact is why our bohemian decor store remains a figment of ChatGPT’s imagination and not a real-life business venture.

 An AI Elon Musk bot might still be a long way off, but AI personal assistants are here already.